- Due date for submissions: The December 20, 2020 Deadline is now CLOSED for main submissions. A Wait List remains OPEN on a space available basis.

 HINTS for best chances of approval: Read These Instructions.

 - Deadline adherence is critical.
 Submissions received by the deadline will be considered the final version for review.
-Any received past the deadline will remain on a wait list status.
+Any received past the deadline will be placed on a wait list.

 - Multiple proposals are welcome, but because of venue size, scheduling limitations and fairness to others, they will be considered options for us to choose from.
 Multiple lengthy presentations (workshops and/or special events) will usually result in only one being accepted; also presenting in a multitude of symposia/panels could result in other proposals you have submitted being declined.